AFRINIC/lamecheck/README.md

  ``sh zone-lame-check.sh <domain> <nameserver>``

+Zone files to parse for NS seeding must be placed into the `zones/` folder first.

+### Details:

 CASE_0: all good not lame
 CASE_1: server not reachable, nameserver cannot be resolved, port 53 closed etc
 CASE_3: nameserver reachable but not responsive or not serving zone